Consent to Treatment & Confidentiality Statement

 Tamara Childs is a Registered Clinical Counsellor (#17947) with the BC Association of Clinical Counsellors (BCACC).
 Tamara Childs has a Master of Arts in Counselling Psychology as well as a Bachelor of Arts in Psychology.

 Fees, Cancellation & No Show Policy

 We reserve the right to post-pone future sessions until fees have been paid.
 We require at least 24-hours notice if you are unable to make your session.
 Pre-paid amounts for sessions where 24-hour notice has been given for cancellations will be credited to future sessions or refunded if services have been discontinued.
-Pre-paid amounts for sessions where less than 24-hours notice has been given for cancellations or there was a no show will be refunded at 50%.
+For sessions where less than 24-hours notice has been given for cancellations or there is a no show will be charged at 50% for the first session and 100% of the fee for subsequent ones.
 We reserve the right to discontinue services after multiple cancellations or a no show appointment based on our discretion.
 If you are unable to attend an online counselling session due to technical difficulties or otherwise, our cancellation and no show policies remains in effect.

 Agreement to Proceed

 Upon completing an online booking, you will have an opportunity to indicate if you have read the above and wish to proceed with counselling.
 If you have any questions, comments or concerns, please feel free to direct them to Tamara at any point via email or in session.